US and British strikes on Houthi sites in Yemen answer militants' surge in Red Sea attacks on ships | Law-Order

 The Associated Press, relying on satellite images from Planet Labs PBC of the stricken vessel, reported Tuesday that the vessel was leaking oil in the Red Sea.

-Yemen's internationally recognised government on Saturday called for other countries and maritime-protection organizations to quickly address the oil slick and avert "a significant environmental disaster.
+Yemen's internationally recognized government on Saturday called for other countries and maritime-protection organizations to quickly address the oil slick and avert "a significant environmental disaster.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)